-Uganda, known by many as the adorable “pearl of Africa” is not only coveted for her stunning scenery, but also her worldly renowned beautiful and friendly people, breathtaking wildlife, towering mountains, lush vegetation, rivers and lakes, and the numerous rare and endangered primates that it harbors, namely chimpanzees and mountain gorillas.
+Want to meet mountain gorillas?
+Well here are some of the tips for gorilla trekking that you should know.
+Uganda, known by many as the adorable “pearl of Africa” is not only coveted for her stunning scenery, but also her worldly renowned beautiful and friendly people, breathtaking wildlife, towering mountains, lush vegetation, rivers and lakes, and the numerous rare and endangered primates that it harbors; chimpanzees and mountain gorillas.

-Mountain gorillas are one of the world’s most threatened species of primates that thrive in the Virunga conservation area, a bigger region that spans three East African iconic parks, namely Mgahinga gorilla national park, Virunga national park and Volcanoes national park in Uganda, D.R.
-Congo and Rwanda respectively.
+Mountain gorillas are one of the world’s most threatened species of primates that thrive in the Virunga conservation area, a bigger region that spans three East African iconic parks; Mgahinga gorilla national park, Virunga National Park Congo and Volcanoes National Park respectively.

 These national parks together with Uganda’s Bwindi Impenetrable national park provide shelter to up to 1000 mountain gorillas (2018 census) and they all provide avail endless opportunities of tracking these mighty giants in their natural habitat.
 A gorilla trek experience is a once in lifetime experience that allows one to have an epic one hour encounter with the world’s most endangered ape.